UK company residence

 A company that is tax resident in the United Kingdom (UK) is generally subject to UK corporation tax on its worldwide profits unless it has made a valid foreign branch exemption election under which the profits of its non-UK permanent establishments (PEs) are, subject to exceptions, exempt from UK corporation tax.

-Even if a company is not UK tax resident, it can still be subject to UK corporation tax in certain circumstances, including:
+Even if a company is not tax resident in the UK, it may still be subject to UK taxes, including UK corporation tax, as explained in Practice Note: When does the UK tax non-resident companies?

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.